 Showing Irrelevant Offers

-When visitors go to a certain page, blog post, or another form of content on your site, it’s key to display an offer that’s relevant to their search and intentions.
+When visitors go to a specific page, blog post, or another form of content on your site, it’s key to display an offer relevant to their search and intentions.
 Well, that’s if you’re serious about converting your visitors into subscribers.

-On that note, make sure you’re tracking user behavior so you’re able to deliver the right message at the right time.
+On that note, ensure you’re tracking user behavior to deliver the right message at the right time.
 In some cases, you can use a little common sense.

-For example, The Idle Man is offering a free fitness e-book and the popup for this page offers a chance to win a pair of Nike Air Jordan sneakers.
-It has all the other great elements, including a simple sign up process with just one field and a visible “x”.
+For example, The Idle Man is offering a free fitness e-book, and the popup for this page offers a chance to win a pair of Nike Air Jordan sneakers.
+It has all the other significant elements, including a simple sign-up process with just one field and a visible “x”.

-This is a relevant popup because their target audience is those interested in fitness, as well as gear used to work out or train.
+This is a relevant popup because their target audience is those interested in fitness and gear used to work out or train.

-Next, let’s take a look at some of the elements you want to ensure are present in your exit intent popups.
+Next, look at some elements you want to ensure are present in your exit intent popups.

-The design of your popups are critical – it’s literally the difference between being appealing or appalling to your visitors.
+The design of your exit intent popups is critical – it’s the difference between being appealing or appalling to your visitors.
 One part of creating an appealing design is the text.
-It’s important to choose the right font, size, and color for each one.
+It’s essential to choose the right font, size, and color.

-As you can see here, the words are very clear.
-The font is in manuscript text and large enough to easily read.
-Also, the bold and italic words help the visitor see key areas of the offer.
-Then, there’s a quick sign up form with only two fields.
+As you can see here, the words are obvious.
+The font is in manuscript text and large enough to be easily read.
+Also, the bold and italic words help the visitor see critical areas of the offer.
+Then, there’s a quick sign-up form with only two fields.

-People are highly visual beings, which is why most marketing materials use them (or at least those that are successful).
+People are highly visual, which is why most marketing materials use visual aids to capture them (or at least those that are successful).
 You find visuals in ads, articles, blogs, brochures, and infographics.
 The same can be done for your popups.
 You can also go the extra mile and include a video in your pop up.

-The idea is to choose imagery that’s relevant and resonates with your intended audience.
-For instance, if you’re offering free shipping on a clothes order, then show a woman holding bags of clothes.
-Or if you’re offering a free consultation for financial planning, then show someone who’s sitting at a table stressed out while looking over bills.
+The idea is to choose relevant imagery that resonates with your intended audience.
+For instance, if you’re offering free shipping on a clothes order, show a woman holding bags of clothes.
+Or if you’re offering a free consultation for financial planning, show someone sitting at a table stressed out while looking over bills.

 Here’s a look at one exit intent popup with text-only.

 Every form of marketing copy you create should contain a call to action (CTA).
 Without it, you risk wasting the time of your visitors.
-While users are already accustomed to popups and their intention to get them to sign up, it still doesn’t hurt to include a CTA.
+While users are already accustomed to popups and intend to get them to sign up, it still doesn’t hurt to include a CTA.

 This can help give them the nudge they need to complete whatever action you want them to complete.
 For example, “Sign up to receive a free e-book!” and “Complete the form to learn to boost your sales!”

 Take a look at this example.
-The text is large and emboldened, asking the visitor if they know their female archetype.
-Then the next thing you quickly notice is the button, which contains the CTA “Find Your Archetype.”
+The text is large and emboldened, asking visitors if they know their female archetype.
+Then you quickly notice the button, which contains the CTA “Find Your Archetype.”

-Implementing Exit Intent Technology Into Your Marketing Strategy
+Why You Should Add Exit Intent Technology To Your Marketing Strategy

-However, if you’re already using popups for your marketing strategy, then you may find you’re making some of the mistakes mentioned above.
+However, if you’re already using popups for your marketing strategy, you may make some of the mistakes mentioned above.
 Try switching things up to see if you can improve your conversion rates.

-And if you need a platform to build exit intent popups fast and easy, then check out for free Poptin today!
+And if you need a platform to build exit intent popups fast and easy, check out Poptin today!